-- Home based activities facilitated by our activity staff: (Examples: cognitive level appropriate board games, craft activities, exercise groups, singing, computer center, raised bed gardening/plant care, supervised cooking/baking, seasonal home decorating, current affairs discussions, BBQ’s etc.)
+- Home based activities facilitated by our Engagement staff: (Examples: cognitive level appropriate board games, craft activities, exercise groups, singing, computer center, raised bed gardening/plant care, supervised cooking/baking, seasonal home decorating, current affairs discussions, BBQ’s etc.)

 What do you do if my family member’s mobility is compromised creating a risk for falling?

 Michael W. Zislis, PT completes a comprehensive functional mobility and fall risk assessment.
 Then, a Risk Management program is developed consisting of:

 - Therapeutic exercises and balance/coordination drills to enhance mobility and safety;

 - Staff training to properly support and guard each resident for optimal safety; and

 - Resident training to facilitate wise choices pertaining to functional mobility as well as the use of call devices.